srj7/Amazon-Affiliate-API/README.md

 # Amazon-Affiliate-API
-A simple demonstration of Amazon's PAAPi using Python and Node
+A simple demonstration of Amazon's PAAPi in Python and Node